-• Effective interest rate ('EIR') is a complex area and involves significant management judgement in respect of conditional prepayment rate ('CPR') assumption used in estimating behaviour lives on property mortgage portfolio.
-We challenged these fraud risks through independently developing a CPR curve for each portfolio using the Group's historic repayment data and comparing it against the Group's CPR curve.
+- The assessment of expected credit loss ("ECL") provision on loans to customers involves significant management judgement surrounding the collateral valuations used in individually assessed loans.
+We challenged the fraud risk by independently challenging collateral valuation for a sample of individually assessed loans and with the help of our real estate specialist. - Effective interest rate ("EIR") is a complex area and involves significant management judgement in respect of conditional prepayment rate ("CPR") assumption used in estimating behaviour lives on property mortgage portfolio.
+We challenged the fraud risk through independently developing a CPR curve for each portfolio using the Group's historic repayment data and comparing it against the Group's CPR curve.